steineggerlab/riboseek/README.md

 - `makepaddedseqdb` convert a database into the padded layout used for GPU search
 - `result2msa` build multiple sequence alignments from search results
 - `convertalis` convert alignment results to a tab-separated file
+- `cmbuild` build a covariance model from an alignment
+- `cmsearch` realign hits with a covariance model

 ## Documentation